 Is the hectic pace of contemporary life really to blame for A.D.D.?
 Not so fast.

 There has always been a temptation in American culture to think of drugs as social metaphors.
 In the early sixties, the pharmaceutical metaphor for the times was Valium.
 During the sexual revolution, it was the Pill, and that was followed, in quick succession, by marijuana in the nineteen-seventies, cocaine in the nineteen-eighties, and Prozac in the early nineteen-nineties.
 Today, of course, the drug that has come to symbolize our particular predicaments is Ritalin, the widely prescribed treatment for attention-deficit hyperactivity disorder, or attention-deficit disorder, as it is more popularly known.
 In his new book, “The Hyperactivity Hoax,” the neuropsychiatrist Sydney Walker calls attention disorders and the rise of Ritalin “symptoms of modern life, rather than symptoms of modern disease.”
-In “Ritalin Nation” the psychologist Richard DeGrandpre argues that Ritalin and A.D.H.D. are the inevitable by-products of a culture-wide addiction to speed–to cellular phones and beepers and faxes and overnight mail and computers with powerful chips and hard-driving rock music and television shows that splice together images at hundredth-of-a-second intervals, and a thousand other social stimulants that have had the effect of transforming human expectations.
+In “Ritalin Nation” the psychologist Richard DeGrandpre argues that Ritalin and A.D.H.D. are the inevitable by-products of a culture-wide addiction to speed–to cellular phones and beepers and faxes and overnight mail and computers with powerful chips and lowest price viagra hard-driving rock music and television shows that splice together images at hundredth-of-a-second intervals, and a thousand other social stimulants that have had the effect of transforming human expectations.
 The soaring use of Ritalin, the physician Lawrence Diller concludes in his new book, “Running on Ritalin,” reveals something about the kind of society we are at the turn of the millennium….
 It throws a spotlight on some of our most sensitive issues: what kind of parents we are, what kind of schools we have, what kind of health care is available to us.
 It brings into question our cultural standards for behavior, performance, and punishment; it reaches into the workplace, the courts and the halls of Congress.
 It highlights the most basic psychological conundrum of nature versus nurture, and it raises fundamental philosophical questions about the nature of free will and responsibility.

 In a recent Time cover story on Ritalin, the mother of a child with A.D.H.D. is described as tearing up her daughter’s Ritalin prescription.
 “I thought, maybe there is something else we can do,” she says.
 “I knew that medicine can mask things.”
 That is the kind of question that Ritalin provokes–not the simple, traditional “Will this cure my child?” but the harder, postmodern question “In curing my child, what deeper pathology might this drug be hiding?”